This 8-Ingredient Vegan Chocolate Pie is made from only whole foods! Naturally gluten-free and refined sugar-free, it's also super simple to make.

 So whether you're heading to any seasonal gatherings or you just want to make an indulgent dessert for yourself, this pie is for you.

 Get cosy, put on your favourite warm sweater and curl up on the sofa with a good Christmas film and a slice!
 Because I'm a firm believer that we all deserve rest and comfort at this time of year.

-(And if you like this pastry, it was inspired by a great recipe over on the Dexotinista blog.)
+(And if you like this pastry, it was inspired by a great recipe for gluten free pie crust on the Detoxinista blog.

 MORE DECADENT VEGAN DESSERTS

 - 1¼ cups oats

 - ¼ teaspoon sea salt

 - ⅓ cup coconut oil, chilled in the fridge

 - 2 tablespoon chilled water

 For the Filling